Jenidevops/Age-Calculator/README.md

 Enter your birthdate

-Watch your age appear instantly! 🎯
+See your age displayed instantly! 🎯